 Boredom with eating the same thing every day can lead to picky eating habits.
 Switching up the types of foods and recipes you feed your cat can help keep mealtime new and exciting.
 As long as your cat doesn’t have any digestion issues from eating a varied diet, there is no issue in rotating through different food types and recipes on a weekly or daily basis.

 8. Add liquid

-9. Watch your cat eat
+9. Try watching your cat eat

 Some cats like or need an audience to encourage them to eat their food.
 Try sitting nearby so your cat knows you’re there and a part of their meal.
 Some cats even want to be petted or hand fed while eating!

 10. Give praise for finishing a meal

-11. Pick up uneaten food
+11. Remove uneaten food

 12. Try different serving dishes